carderne/carderne.github.io/_posts/2019-11-25-wake-up-light.md

 - inside
 ---

 We need help getting up in the morning.
-I was moments form buying a [Philips Wake-up Light](https://www.usa.philips.com/c-p/HF3500_60/-), but the cheap one doesn't seem bright enough, and the expensive ones are expensive.
+I was moments from buying a [Philips Wake-up Light](https://www.usa.philips.com/c-p/HF3500_60/-), but the cheap one doesn't seem bright enough, and the expensive ones are expensive.
 So I decided to build one instead!
 I probably ended up spending more, but the money went to fun and learning rather a plastic thing on the shelf (plus I now have a soldering iron and a breadboard and bits of plastic).

 ![wake-up-light](/assets/images/2019/wake-up-light.jpg)